Restoration Church of Jesus Christ of Latter Day Saints

 The Restoration Church of Jesus Christ of Latter Day Saints is a denomination of the Latter Day Saint movement headquartered in Independence, Missouri.
-The church was formally organized on April 6, 1991, by members of the Community of Christ who had grown disaffected with the church when it began ordaining women and introduced other innovations in the late-20th century.
+The church was formally organized on April 6, 1991, primarily by members of the Community of Christ (through the Restoration Branches movement) who had grown disaffected with the church when it began ordaining women and introduced other innovations in the late-20th century.

 The early history of the church was heavily influenced by M. Norman Page, a Seventy in the Community of Christ who claimed to receive two revelations calling for a reorganization of the church.
-In 1993, Marcus Juby was named as the first president of the church, a position which he held until his resignation in 2001.
+In 1993, Marcus Juby was ordained as the first President of the High Priesthood and President of the Church, a position which he held until his resignation in 2001.
 Mark Evans was chosen as president shortly after Juby's resignation.

 In early 2007 President Mark Evans resigned for personal reasons.
 His counselor in the First Presidency, Woodrow ("Woody") Howell, became acting president.
 Howell was elected by the April 2009 General Conference of the Restoration Church as Prophet-President of the Church, and was set apart to that office on April 11, 2009.
-President Howell serves with Andrew Gross as counselor in the presidency.
+President Howell serves with Andy Gross as counselor in the presidency.